 As stated above, we recommend using the latest Windows 8.1 Update full media.
 If you need to service an existing Windows 8.1 image here are some tips:

 - Windows 8.1 Update (KB2919355) requires a servicing stack update (KB2919442) to be installed as a prerequisite.
 This prerequisite update was released in March.

-- Alternatively, these updates can be manually applied to an image using DISM /Add-Package commands, ensuring the correct order is followed.
+- These updates can be manually applied to an image using DISM /Add-Package commands, ensuring the correct order is followed.

-- If applying the updates online, for example during a build and capture task sequence, they should first be created as packages and programs.
-This allows them to be added to the task sequence as explicit steps for proper ordering.
+- If applying the updates online, for example during a standard client task sequence, they can be created in the deployment share as Applications.
+This then allows them to be added to the task sequence as explicit steps for proper ordering.

 - Be sure to fully test the outcome of these actions before deploying your serviced image to clients.

 - Did I mention that we recommend using the Windows 8.1 Update refresh media?